dpytaylo/dpytaylo-website/README.md

 ## License

-This project is licensed under the MIT License.
+The code of this project is licensed under the MIT License.
 See the LICENSE file for details.